 Towards smart factories: Steve Lindsey

 When Steve Lindsey invented a new type of compressor that cuts energy usage by some 30%, he decided to license his technology to a network of partners.
 Following the European Inventor Award in 2017, he made a change to his intellectual property strategy and now manufactures his compressor.
-He also has an ambitious new plan: to revolutionise industry in the UK's first smart factory.
+He also has an ambitious new plan: to revolutionise industry in the UK's first smart factory (listen to podcast).

 Inside the mind of an inventor: Elmar Mock